 Below are links to the CPUC's project Fact Sheets:

-The CPUC is serving as the lead agency for the California Environmental Quality Act (CEQA) review of the proposed project.
+The CPUC is the lead agency for the California Environmental Quality Act (CEQA) review of the proposed project.
 In April 2016, the CPUC released the Draft Environmental Impact Report (DEIR).
 The public comment period for the DEIR was from April 14, 2016 through July 15, 2016.

 During this comment period, the City submitted a detailed comment letter specifying its concerns related to the inadequacy of the DEIR and its failure to address seven key areas of concern for the City of Lake Elsinore.
 In addition, we urged our community to get engaged and to share their individual concerns regarding the projects.
 All local comments and responses from the CPUC can be viewed here.

-Efforts are not expected to ramp up until early 2018.
 Sign up for the City's interest list below to stay informed about any City news related to these projects.